Tenure-Track Earl Stadtman Investigator

-The NIH Intramural Research Program is seeking candidates to be named Earl Stadtman Investigators.
+The NIH Intramural Research Program annually considers candidates to be named Earl Stadtman Investigators.
 These tenure-track level positions are for creative, independent thinkers eager to take on high-risk, high-impact research.
 Applicants are asked to share their ideas for a novel research program, their career aspirations, and how they would contribute to the NIH mission.
 The areas of active recruitment include basic, clinical, epidemiological, and population sciences research.

 Salary: Successful candidates are offered competitive salaries commensurate with experience and qualifications, and they are assigned ample research space and resources, supported positions and an operating budget.
 Scientists focus entirely on their research with ample opportunities to mentor and train outstanding fellows at all levels.